It’s all Huey Lewis and the News’ fault.

 After doing nearly 200 miles over the previous two days, the shorter ride on Day 3 should have been a welcome respite.
 It wasn’t.

 It began with a climb, up something known as the “Quadbuster.”
 But before that climb came 8.2 miles of a more gradual climb, which, much to my annoyance, I realized I was good at it.
 I don’t really like climbing: it’s hard and it’s slow.
 When I’m riding I want to get where I’m going in the quickest and most lazy way possible.
 But it turned out that on that initial grade I found a gear that permitted a cadence I could sustain, and I powered up those eight miles at a consistent pace.
-In fact, not only did I power MYSELF up it but also at least one male rider behind me.
-Sure, I got passed by many – let’s face it, some people are really gifted cyclists, the people for whom the Quadbuster was a mere speedbump they went up and down two or three times in a single bound – but among the mere mortals like me, someone for whom this ride was a challenge but not out of the realm of possibility to succeed at, I was doing pretty well.
+In fact, not only did I power MYSELF up it but also at least one male rider riding behind me on my wheel.
+Sure, I got passed by many – let’s face it, some people are really gifted cyclists, the people for whom the Quadbuster was a mere speedbump they could ascend and descend two or three times in a single bound – but among the mere mortals like me, someone for whom this ride was a challenge but not beyond the realm of possibility to succeed at, I was doing pretty well.

 However my knees still hurt.
 Not as much as before, but a little, so I went to the Sports Med tent at lunch in Bradley to get them taped.
 And so began my series of tapings that left my legs with tanlines that look like a strange form of decoupage… The tape seemed to keep my right knee relatively happy (the original knee that had hurt me on Day 1) but ultimately I never found any tape combination that helped my left knee, which continued to loudly complain all the way to LA.
 The only thing that did moderately help was the thigh massage I got one evening at camp at Sports Med, which I think was the only thing that allowed me to continue the ride (I could hardly walk by then), but the reality was that the only thing that would ever help my knee was to stop pedaling on it, and that wouldn’t be possible for another several days and several hundred miles.